Robert R. McCormick Foundation

 - Journalism: Government transparency, investigative reporting, accountability journalism focused on Chicago

-- Veterans: Civilian transition support, employment, behavioral health, legal aid
+- Veterans: Civilian transition support, employment, behavioural health, legal aid

-- Community development: Place-based investments in Englewood, Little Village, and partner neighborhoods
+- Community development: Place-based investments in Englewood, Little Village, and partner neighbourhoods

 - Economic opportunity: Job training, entrepreneurship, business support services

-- Violence prevention: Community-based intervention and prevention programs
+- Violence prevention: Community-based intervention and prevention programmes

 - Youth development: Educational access and success for underserved youth